MicrobiologyETHZ/Methods_in_Microbiomics/docs/profiling/zDB.rst

 ^^^^^^^^^^^^^^^^^^^

 - Input csv file containing the path to .gbk files.
 - The requirement of annotated genomes (.gbk files) implies that the user is responsible for the annotation of the genomes.
-Whether it’s freedom or confinement it is arbitrary.
-However, here are some examples of annotation tools you can use: bakta, prokka, PGAP.
+Here are some examples of annotation tools you can use: bakta, prokka, PGAP.
 - The input genomes (minimum 2) can be publicly available and/or newly sequenced ones.